kurt-vd/rund/README.md

 may spawn services, like sshd, httpd, ..., but noone will restart the service if it fails.

+How?

+_rund_ opens an anonymous unix datagram socket.
+Adding restartable services is done via the _runcl_ companion tool.

 Does restarting services belong to init's job?

-* System startup becomes simpler if I make it so.
+System startup becomes simpler if I make it so.
 That's why.
-* A service monitor that is not PID 1, does it monitor PID 1 as well?
-* The kernel only verifies that PID 1 does not exit, but does not verify if it stalled ...
-* Having PID 1 be the supervisor is a trivial solution to most problem.
-* Keeping PID 1 minimal is the challenge.
-  [_sinit_][1] performs well here. _systemd_ clearly does not.

-_rund_ opens an anonymous unix datagram socket.
-Adding restartable services is done via the _runcl_ companion tool.
+Hum, why exactly?

+The service supervisor is the trivial candidate for servicing the system watchdogs, if any (rund does support multiple watchdogs).
+If _init_ is not the supervisor, then _init_ is not covered by a watchdog.
+Is _init_ moinitored then?

+On systems without watchdog, the problem also exists, but does not require a solution...

+How would the system react if _init_ stalled, and everything else runs fine?

+There is not universal good answer to the above questions, and that is the argument against a seperate supervisor.
+A system without the supervisor being _init_ is one without a supervisor at all.
+Use [sinit][1] in that case.

 __Why is this better?__